hoffmangroup/newmap/docs/source/usage.rst

 containing integers of the minimum unique length found.
 These files can be used to generate mappability data for a give k-mer length.

+Newmap requires a CPU with AVX2 support, and has only been tested on Linux.

 For instructions on how to install see the `Installation`_ section.
 For a quick example on how to get started, see the `Quickstart`_ section.
 For details on the command line options, see the :ref:`Commands` section.